 Home and apartment vacancy rates are 8.3% in City Center / Central Michigan University.
 NeighborhoodScout analysis shows that this rate is lower than 45.3% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-In addition, the City Center / Central Michigan University neighborhood stands out for having an average per capita income lower than 98.9% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the City Center / Central Michigan University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.9% of the neighborhoods in America.

 In the City Center / Central Michigan University neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 32.1% of residents here.
 This is a higher proportion of walking commuters than we found in 99.3% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The City Center / Central Michigan University neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the City Center / Central Michigan University neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 69.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Renter-occupied real estate is dominant in the City Center / Central Michigan University neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 89.5%, which is higher than 96.6% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.